 Gold Medal Winner of the 2019 Vienna International Music Competition and Hailed by the New York Times as "Outstanding" and an "Excellent Soloist", Trevor Nuckøls travels the globe as an internationally renowned horn soloist, chamber musician, and orchestral performer.

 Sought after as an orchestral horn player, he performs as solo horn of the Münchener Kammerorchester, and was previously solo horn of the Philharmonie Salzburg.
-He has performed as guest principal horn with the Bad Reichenhall Philharmonie, Miami City Ballet Orchestra, Saint Paul Chamber Orchestra, New York Classical Players, New York Symphonic Ensemble, Harrisburg Symphony, and Trinity Baroque Orchestra, with many of the world's finest conductors including Bernard Haitink, Herbert Blomstedt, Esa-Pekka Salonen, Yannick Nézet-Séguin, Fabio Luisi, Kurt Masur, Gianandrea Noseda, Sir Simon Rattle, Leonard Slatkin, and Matthias Pintscher.
+He has performed as principal horn with the Wiener Kammerorchester, Wiener Hofburg Orchester, Ambassade Orchester Wien, Wiener Mozart Orchester, Göttingen Baroque Orchestra, Bad Reichenhall Philharmonie, Venice Baroque Orchestra, Miami City Ballet Orchestra, Saint Paul Chamber Orchestra, New York Classical Players, Harrisburg Symphony, Southwest Florida Symphony, Great Lakes Chamber Orchestra, and Trinity Baroque Orchestra, with many of the world's finest conductors including Bernard Haitink, Herbert Blomstedt, Esa-Pekka Salonen, Yannick Nézet-Séguin, Fabio Luisi, Kurt Masur, Gianandrea Noseda, Sir Simon Rattle, Leonard Slatkin, and Matthias Pintscher.
 He can be heard on Concertante! featuring Les Vents Francais, released by Warner Classics.
 He has performed with the Lion King Orchestra on Broadway, and recorded film music for Columbia Pictures and Sony Pictures Entertainment.

-A dedicated teacher, he has been a resident Teaching Artist at the Cicely Tyson School of Performing and Fine Arts, and taught for the Music Advacement Program at The Juilliard School.
-He has given master classes at New York University, Tokyo College of Music, University of Cartagena, and the University of Scranton.
-Trevor greatly values the importance of public service, community outreach, and using the power of music to help others.
-He was honored as the recipient of a Max H. Gluck Foundation Fellowship, giving him the opportunity to play many concerts throughout hospitals, clinics, psychiatric wards, and other health care facilities in New York City.
-Trevor is grateful to have received grants from The Goethe-Institut, The Ryoichi Sasakawa Young Leaders Fellowship Fund (Sylff), The Tokyo Foundation, The Jerome Ashby Scholarship, Edward John Noble Foundation, YoungARTS, and The National Endowment for the Arts.
+A dedicated teacher, he has given master classes at New York University, Tokyo College of Music, University of Cartagena, and the University of Scranton.
+He has been a Resident Teaching Artist at the Cicely Tyson School of Performing and Fine Arts, and taught for the Music Advacement Program at The Juilliard School.
+Trevor is grateful to have received grants and awards from The American-Scandinavian Foundation, The Goethe-Institut, The Max H. Gluck Foundation Fellowship, The Ryoichi Sasakawa Young Leaders Fellowship Fund (Sylff), The Tokyo Foundation, The Jerome Ashby Scholarship, Edward John Noble Foundation, YoungARTS, and The National Endowment for the Arts.

-Trevor began his first horn studies with Michael Corcoran, and later with Gene Berger at the Interlochen Arts Academy.
-He earned his Bachelor and Master of Music degrees on a full scholarship from The Juilliard School, where he was a distinguished Kovner Fellow, and studied Historical Performance on period instruments with R.J.
+Trevor began his first studies on a Vienna horn with Michael Corcoran, and later with Gene Berger at the Interlochen Arts Academy.
+He earned his Bachelor and Master of Music degrees on a full scholarship from The Juilliard School, as a distinguished Kovner Fellow, where he studied with Julie Landsman, and Historical Performance on period instruments with R.J.
 Kelley.
 He has additionally studied abroad with legendary horn players Frøydis Ree Wekre and Hermann Baumann.
 He completed his Postgraduate Studies in Horn Performance at the Universität Mozarteum in Salzburg, Austria, where he studied with Radovan Vlatković.

 For information on booking please visit the Contact page